 Do you need a whole house surge protector?

-Protect your home from damaging electrical surges with a whole house surge protector.
+Protect your home from damaging electrical surges with a whole-house surge protector.

 Whole house surge protector | Judi Wright Team | Best Residential Realtor